signalfx/apmworkshop/apm/k8s/README.md

 #### K8S Step 8: Deploy Java example

-In the `./apmworkshop/apm/k8s/java` directory is a dockerized example of Splunk OpenTelemetry Java instrumentation
+In the `./apmworkshop/apm/k8s/java` directory is a dockerized example of Splunk Java instrumentation

 This can be deployed in your k3s cluster with the Splunk SignalFx agent already running...